Alban-K/newGitTest/README.md

 # newGitTest
-First "Hello World" project on Github
+First "Hello World" project on Github.
+Finished for today (A).